I get it

 Infectious Disease Physician in Pennsylvania (employment contract negotiations with private practice)

-Interventional Cardiologist in Arizona and California (counsel and entity formation for transitioning to a multi-state practice)
+Interventional Cardiology Practice in Arizona and California (counsel and entity formation for transitioning to a multi-state practice)

 Interventional Radiologist in New Jersey (employment and partnership contract negotiations with private practice)